infor-design/enterprise-wc/src/ids-layout-grid/README.md

 ## Proposed Changes

 - May need to re-visit responsiveness as we begin to test complex layouts.
-- Add fixed unit sizind options for cells and rows.
+- Add fixed unit sizing options for cells and rows.

 ## Test Plan